utexas-public-history/tower/_posts/2016-05-01-mcquisition-armed-civilians.md

 _Local news cameras recorded some of the firefight.
 Video clip courtesy of the Texas Archive of the Moving Image._

 It was a surreal scene.
 Bill Helmer, who was a student at UT at the time, [recounted his experience](http://www.texasmonthly.com/articles/the-madman-on-the-tower/) on campus that day in _Texas Monthly_.
-When he first noticed people shooting back at the Tower, he thought, “Just what we need—a bunch of loonies lobbing bullets all over the place, killing even more people.”
+When he first noticed people shooting back at the Tower, he thought, “Just what we need – a bunch of loonies lobbing bullets all over the place, killing even more people.”
 He recalled seeing a man in full camo scouting out the best position from which to fire back at the Tower, and claims that his friends saw a good ol’ boy with a rifle burst into the San Jacinto Cafe southeast of campus, grab a six pack of beer, and rush out.

 But then he realized that “as the ground fire increased, the shots from the Tower came less often.”
 The return fire was limiting the amount of damage Whitman was able to do by keeping him pinned down and robbing him of the time he wanted to pick his targets.
 This realization was widely shared.